nextbysam/Saternal/docs/NATURAL_LANGUAGE_COMMANDS.md

 ### 2. Async API Call

 If natural language is detected:
-1. Display "🤖 Generating command with Claude..."
+1. Log "🤖 Generating command with Claude..." (not displayed in terminal)
 2. Spawn non-blocking tokio task
 3. Call Anannas AI API with Claude model
 4. Cache result for future use
 5. Return to event loop (UI never blocks)

+**Note**: No UI messages are written to terminal to prevent shell from trying to execute them as commands.
+All status messages are logged for debugging.

-### 3. Command Presentation & Confirmation Mode
+### 3. Silent Confirmation Mode

 Once the API responds:
 1. Parse commands from LLM response
 2. Check for dangerous patterns
-3. Display suggestions with appropriate warnings
+3. **Log commands and warnings** (not displayed in terminal)
 4. **Store commands in memory buffer** (`pending_nl_commands`)
 5. **Enter confirmation mode** (`nl_confirmation_mode = true`)
+6. **Terminal stays at normal shell prompt** - user can type normally
-6. Wait for user confirmation
+7. Wait for user to type `y`, `yes`, `n`, or `no`

 **In confirmation mode:**
-- All text input is intercepted and stored in `confirmation_input` buffer
+- User's input is captured in `confirmation_input` buffer
-- Input is NOT passed to the shell or read from terminal grid
+- Input is still passed to shell so user sees what they type
+- When Enter is pressed, we check the buffer for y/n confirmation
+- If confirmed: clear the confirmation text with backspaces, execute commands
-- This prevents the prompt text from interfering with yes/no detection
+- If cancelled: clear the confirmation text with backspaces
+- If other input: exit confirmation mode, let shell execute it normally

 ### 4. Execution